itihon/itihon.dev.to/blog-posts/using-the-same-validation-logic-on-client-and-server-side/index.md

 ```
 {% enddetails %}

-I didn't want to set up the whole database for this simple demonstration, so I just created a mock repository file with registerd e-mail addresses in order to implement the checking an e-mail for existance functionality.
+I didn't want to set up the whole database for this simple demonstration, so I just created a mock repository file with registerd e-mail addresses in order to implement the checking an e-mail for existance functionality on the sign-up form.

 ## 1. Preparing validators